TheSaminator/starship-fights/plan/campaign-spoilers/notes.md

 ##### *Ain't That a Kick in the Reds* - Ilkhan Commune Ending

-Go further east and defeat the resurgent Ilkhan Commune, restoring the liberal Ilkhan Republic
+Go east and defeat the resurgent Ilkhan Commune, restoring the liberal Ilkhan Republic

 ##### *The Midnight Iron Sky*